-No, only Vendors that submit all new required information (as well as any other required information they failed to update previously) will be published in the GVL (v3) for TCF v2.2.
-Vendors updating their registration for TCF v2.2 will also continue to be published in the current version of the GVL (v2) for TCF v2.1 that will continue to run until the end of the implementation period.
+No, only Vendors that submit all new required information (as well as any other required information they failed to update previously) will be published in the GVL for TCF v2.2.
+Vendors updating their registration for TCF v2.2 will also continue to be published in the current version of the GVL (v2) that will continue to run until the end of the implementation period.